-With the price of some pants approaching (or even surpassing) $100, the $56 Onzie Capri Pant is a welcomed relief for your wallet.
-And while there are a lot of bargain basement models for sale in the $20 range, they don't tend to perform as well as the high-tech fabrics found on the more expensive pairs.
+In a world where premium pants approach and surpass the $100 mark, spending $56 on the Onzie Capri Pant sounds like a heck of a deal.
+There is a plentitude of bargain basement models for sale in the $20 range, but they don't tend to perform as well as the high-tech fabrics found on the more expensive pairs.
 Onzie provides a great option at an incredible price point.
 Made with a thin swimsuit-like material that instantly wicks your sweat away, the leggings feel soft and silky.
-They're our favorite pair to wear in a heated room, but work just as well for non-heated classes.
+They're our favorites to wear in a heated class but work just as well for non-heated classes.
 This capri doesn't offer much compressibility or support, but they're comfortable and easy to move in, and most importantly, not see-through!
 They're also available in a full-length Onzie Long Legging, in case you prefer that style to a shorter capri.
-They come in a variety of fun prints for those who like to inject a little color into their practice, and are an excellent choice, whether you are on a budget, have a shopping addiction, or need something highly breathable.
+They come in a variety of fun prints (with new ones released for 2017) and are an excellent choice, whether you are on a budget, have a shopping addiction, or need something highly breathable.

 Many colorful patterns to choose from

 Fabric slippery when dry